Computer Vision: Emerging Trends and Google Cloud Technology

-Christelle Xu: I think one of the biggest challenges we have with Computer Vision is that companies want to get involved but don’t always have cameras or the right data.
+Christelle Xu: I think one of the biggest challenges we have is that companies want to get involved but don’t always have cameras or the right data.
 This is part of the reason why big factories and the manufacturing industry, for example, can accelerate Computer Vision use cases, because often they already have cameras and mature image, video and IoT data.
 Many companies need help not only identifying use cases but also advice about the best approaches to collect data quickly and cost-efficiently, ultimately creating meaningful use cases with strategic business impact.
 This is something we’ve been working on with our clients at Datatonic.

 On Edge Deployment

-Matt Gela, Senior Data Scientist: One of the interesting trends is that Computer Vision models will be deployed more and more on edge devices, meaning we can capture and process images in near real-time, without a connection to the cloud when making predictions.
+Matt Gela, Senior Data Scientist: One of the interesting trends is that models will be deployed more and more on edge devices, meaning we can capture and process images in near real-time, without a connection to the cloud when making predictions.
 This allows Computer Vision to perform tasks where action may need to be taken immediately, which will greatly advance its use in areas such as manufacturing safety.

 Edge computing brings computation and data storage closer to the devices where it’s being collected, rather than relying on a central location.
 One significant advantage of this is the increased speed of Machine Learning models.